That What is Not Session Players

 (aka Bonnie Bramlett).
 Hired as a session musician to sing backing vocals on the track 'Good Things'.
 The track was recorded at the end of 1991 at Eldorado Recording Studios, Hollywood; with producer Dave Jerden.

-In the 60s Bonnie started her career as a member of The Ikettes: the vocal group backing Ike & Tina Turner.
+In the 60s Bonnie started her career as a member of The Ikettes: the vocal group backing Ike and Tina Turner.
 During the 60s and 70s she also released a variety of solo albums; as well as continuing session work.

 She later became a born-again Christian and began singing gospel music.
 She also turned to acting in 1987 (under the name Bonnie Sheridan) and has since appeared in the film 'The Doors' and the TV series 'Rosanne'.
+2002 saw her release the album 'I'm Still the Same'.

 Julie Christensen